 We would like to ensure that our customers and participants in the market we report on are able to provide any feedback useful to us in achieving our objectives of providing reliable prices and information.
-If you have any other comments, not covered by the above questions, provide them in your response.
+If you have any other comments, not covered by the above questions, please provide them here.